usnistgov/libhdf5-wasm/README.md

   * 1.14.2
 * this will create gzipped tarballs of all chosen versions e.g. HDF5-1.12.2-Emscripten.tar.gz
 # Using prebuilt artifacts
 Prebuilt CMake TGZ packages are attached to the releases of this repository.
-In e.g. HDF5-1.12.1-Emscripten.tar.gz you will find a directory structure like this: `HDF5-1.12.2-Emscripten/HDF_Group/HDF5/1.12.2/` in which are:
+In e.g. HDF5-1.12.1-Emscripten.tar.gz you will find:
  * `share/COPYING` license for HDF5
  * the `include` folder for building against these libraries
  * `lib/libhdf5.a`